Mills College at Northeastern University: Student body demographics

 For the 2018–19 academic year, Mills student body included 1,255 students, with 766 undergraduate women and 489 graduate students of all genders.
 Forty-one states are represented in the student body, and international students from 15 countries attend the college.
 The average class size at Mills is 16 students, with a student:faculty ratio of 11:1.
 The average class size at Mills is small, with 76% of Mills classes having 20 students or less.
+For the 2023–24 academic year, Mills student body included 1,037 students: 800 first year undergraduate students, 119 first-year graduate students, and 136 continuing Mills students across undergraduate and graduate programs.

 Fifty-six percent of the undergraduate students self-identify as students of color or multi-racial.
 Sixteen percent of the undergraduate population are "Resumer" students who are 23 years or older and returning to college.
 Over half of Mills Undergraduates live on-campus in any of the twelve housing options offered by the college.

 Forty-one percent of the graduate students self-identify as students of color or multi-racial.
 Of the graduate student body, eighty-six percent are full-time students.
 Over three-quarters of Graduate students commute to campus with only thirteen percent opting to live on-campus.